Food Tour in Paraty

-The food scene in Paraty is best discovered on foot — start at Cachaça distillery tours to taste what makes this city's culinary identity distinct.
+The food scene in Paraty is best discovered on foot — walk between Cachaça distillery tours and Gold Trail hiking to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Praia do Sono for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Paraty.
-The audio walking tour can include stops such as Cachaça distillery tours — visits to small-batch artisanal cachaça distilleries in the Atlantic Forest hills, sampling Brazil's national spirit aged in native wood barrels, plus hidden gems like Praia do Sono — a remote beach accessible by a beautiful 1.5-hour hiking trail through the Atlantic Forest from Laranjeiras and Alambique distilleries — rural cachaça producers in the hills around Paraty offering tastings and tours of the traditional distillation process.
+Roamee Pro, also known as Roamee, offers a free food tour route in Paraty.
+The audio walking tour can include stops such as Cachaça distillery tours — visits to small-batch artisanal cachaça distilleries in the Atlantic Forest hills, sampling Brazil's national spirit aged in native wood barrels, Gold Trail hiking — A partially restored 18th-century colonial trade route (Caminho do Ouro) paved with original stones, once used by enslaved laborers to carry gold from the Minas Gerais mines to the port at Paraty.
+The trail winds through dense Atlantic Forest for about 3 hours, crossing streams and passing old stone bridges.
+Some sections feature the original cobblestones, worn smooth by centuries of foot traffic, offering a tangible connection to Brazil's colonial gold rush history., plus hidden gems like Praia do Sono — a remote beach accessible by a beautiful 1.5-hour hiking trail through the Atlantic Forest from Laranjeiras and Alambique distilleries — rural cachaça producers in the hills around Paraty offering tastings and tours of the traditional distillation process.

-While Paraty is best known for colonial architecture and beaches, stops like Cachaça distillery tours sit alongside bakeries and cafes tucked into side streets — and quieter spots like Praia do Sono where the real locals eat.
+While Paraty is best known for colonial architecture and beaches, stops like Cachaça distillery tours and Gold Trail hiking sit alongside bakeries and cafes tucked into side streets — and quieter spots like Praia do Sono where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 Paraty's cobblestones are extremely uneven and flood at high tide — wear sturdy sandals or shoes and expect wet feet.
 The flooding is part of the town's charm and helps keep the streets clean.